kobitoko/UploadTapoDetection/README.md

 download clip file to a folder

 Based on https://github.com/JurajNyiri/pytapo/blob/main/experiments/DownloadRecordings.py
 needs ffmpeg installed, with bin in path, because e.g. convert.py uses sub process "ffprobe". system_packages.txt is placed in appdaemon/conf/ folder, which appdaemon will scan and install.
+It also needs the module aiofiles.

 local dev:
 `py -m venv ./venv`